inspircd/docs/docs/4/moved-modules.md

 ---
-title: v4 Modules moved to Module Manager
+title: Modules moved to Module Manager in v4
 ---

 ## Modules moved to Module Manager